Browse the Archive

 Military & Defense Industrial Sites

-U.S. Central Command stated it had struck over 11,000 targets in Iran since the beginning of the war.
+An April 8 White House accounting stated the U.S. military struck more than 13,000 targets in Iran during the first 38 days, including 2,000+ command-and-control, 1,500 air-defense, and 1,450 industrial-base targets.
 The opening strikes killed the Supreme Leader and much of Iran's senior military and political leadership.
-[CENTCOM; Wikipedia; Compiled regional reports]
+[CENTCOM; White House; Wikipedia]

 08